sscollis/lns3d/test/cyl/README.md

    of the symetry BC with the wall BC at $i=1$,$j=1$.
 3. Ultimately the issue is one of resolution and the use of a centered difference scheme.
-I have upped the resolution to $n_x=512$, $n_y=256$ and with the 2nd order backward scheme with 3 iterations, this appears to be stable.
+I have upped the resolution to $n_x=512$, $n_y=256$ and with the backward Euler scheme with 3 iterations, this appears to be stable.
+This is alot of iterations...

 S. Scott Collis\
 sscollis@gmail.com